thisislaz/webFundAugust/01-html/README.md

 # HELLO WORLD!!!!!

 This is going to be fun!!
-This repository should have all the files from class.
+This is for our first project!!